txytju/air-quality-prediction/README.md

 ## Data

 - [ ] Exploratory analysis of data.
+  - [ ] The spatial distribution of the sites.
   - [ ] Correlation analysis between data of different sites.
   - [ ] Clustering of different kinds of stations in Beijing.
   - [ ]